-People in Blue Zones Eat These 7 Foods — and They’ve Been Shown to Increase Longevity
+7 Foods People in Blue Zones Eat That Increase Longevity

 People who live in Blue Zones around the world reach age 100 an average of ten times more frequently than people in most of the U.S. — where the average life expectancy is decades less.
 These people tend to be healthier and live considerably longer lives, and their diet is one critically important reason for this longevity.

-The concept of Blue Zones was originally researched by Dan Buettner, author of a book on the subject by the same title (The Blue Zones) — and while the Blue Zones of the world are far-flung, there’s so much we can learn from these regions.
+The concept of Blue Zones was originally researched by Dan Buettner, and while the Blue Zones of the world are far-flung, there’s so much we can learn from these regions.
 But whether we study the people of Okinawa, Japan or Icaria, Greece, there are some commonalities among the diets of these cultures: To start with, they tend to eat a lot of anti-inflammatory ingredients, as well as plenty of herbs and spices.
 Here, we’ve found some foods that anchor some Blue Zone diets — maybe they’ll inspire your next meal.

-Legumes are an incredibly important part of many blue zone diets.
+Legumes are an incredibly important part of the diets followed in the Blue Zone.
 In the Mediterranean, people tend to enjoy lentils, while Asian diets rely more heavily on soybean — but either way, this is a versatile ingredient that lends itself to longevity.
-In fact, one medical study found that eating 20g of beans daily reduced a person’s risk of dying in any given year by about 8% and increased their lifespan by up to 4 years.
+In fact, one medical study found that eating 20 grams of beans daily reduced a person’s risk of dying in any given year by about 8% and increased their lifespan by up to 4 years.
 Soy has gotten a bad rap lately, but the Okinawan diet features a lot of soy products, including miso soup and tofu — and they’re clearly doing something very right.

 2. Red wine